fabcoins-dot-info/fabcoins.info/_data/devdocs/en/guides/contracts.md

 [micropayment channel][]{:#term-micropayment-channel}{:.term}.

 Bob asks Alice for her public key and then creates two transactions.
-The first transaction pays 100 millibitcoins to a P2SH output whose 2-of-2 multisig redeem script requires signatures from both Alice and Bob.
+The first transaction pays 100 millifabcoins to a P2SH output whose 2-of-2 multisig redeem script requires signatures from both Alice and Bob.
 This is the bond transaction.
-Broadcasting this transaction would let Alice hold the millibitcoins hostage, so Bob keeps this transaction private for now and creates a second transaction.
+Broadcasting this transaction would let Alice hold the millifabcoins hostage, so Bob keeps this transaction private for now and creates a second transaction.

-The second transaction spends all of the first transaction's millibitcoins (minus a transaction fee) back to Bob after a 24 hour delay enforced by locktime.
+The second transaction spends all of the first transaction's millifabcoins (minus a transaction fee) back to Bob after a 24 hour delay enforced by locktime.
 This is the refund transaction.
 Bob can't sign the refund transaction by himself, so he gives it to Alice to sign, as shown in the